 For a good reason, the “Blowing Rock” is at the top of many people’s list of things to do in Blowing Rock.
 It’s relaxing to gaze at the mountains from a place that is “North Carolina’s Oldest Travel Attraction”.

 Another popular thing to do is walking through the downtown of the town.
 You can find many cozy shops on Main Street, the Martin House, and next to Memorial Park.

 Antiques, outdoor gear, home furnishings, and children’s toys are all available.
 Many say that the coffee here is great too, so don’t miss on it either!
 Be sure to stop by Bald Guy Brew Blowing Rock (in The Martin House) and Camp Coffee Roasters when there!

-Edenton is the first Colonial capital located in the Inner Banks of North Carolina.
+Edenton is the second Colonial capital located in the Inner Banks of North Carolina.
 Recently, the town has become a popular retirement location and a heritage tourism destination.

 The town offers its visitors the most preserved Colonial Courthouse in America, the 1886 Roanoke River Lighthouse, bay cruises, historic trolley tours, paddling on Edenton Bay, free boat slips, and a quaint downtown near the waterfront, and the list goes on and on!